-The Group renders consultations, clinical treatments, medical tests and operations to customers.
+The Group renders consultations, clinical treatments, medical tests and operations to customers, and telemedicine, software maintenance and development services.
 Revenue is recognised when the services to be provided are completed.

-Revenue from the provision of package services is recognised upon completion of the series of distinct services rendered over time.
+Revenue from the provision of package services, telemedicine subscription and maintenance services are recognised upon completion of the series of distinct services rendered over time.
 The measure of progress is based on the number of sessions utilised as a percentage of the total sessions sold in a package.